jgarivera/ts-observability/README.md

 # ts-observability

-Proof-of-concept (PoC) of using an observability stack in a TypeScript web server.
+A proof-of-concept (PoC) of using an observability stack in a TypeScript web server.

 ## Stack